vreelb/dewdle/README.md

 ## Usage
 Dewdle is split into 3 pages (each of which can have multiple instances):
+### Draw
-* Draw - Designed to be operated by talent to create drawings; has full drawing controls.
+* Designed to be operated by talent to create drawings.
+* Has full drawing controls and optional live status control.

+### Control
-* Control - Designed for a control room operator; previews the drawing and controls live status.
+* Designed for a control room operator.
+* Previews the drawing and controls live status.
+* Not needed if live status control is enabled on draw pages.

+### Render
-* Render - Designed to be what is transparently overlaid onto a video feed, any program doing that should point at this page.
+* Designed to be what is transparently overlaid onto a video feed
+* Any encoding program should load this page.

 ## License
 Dewdle is licensed under GPL-3.0: [LICENSE](https://github.com/vreelb/Dewdle/blob/master/LICENSE)